mobile coupons

 #4 Right on time

-People are inundated with advertisements and promotions and it is possible to lose sight of the ones they are interested in.
+People are inundated with advertisements and promotions, making it possible to lose sight of the ones they are genuinely interested in.
 Sending a mobile coupon exactly when the consumer might be willing to use it is a good strategy to draw attention at the right time: for example, for pizzerias and restaurants, the best time to send coupons is just before lunch or dinner time, when people start to think about where they are going to eat.
-Taco Bell has put this into practice in an original way, through the Happier Hour campaign, which offered a discount coupon for consumptions in the afternoon.
-The promotion included a “Remind me at 2PM” option in order to save the discount in the calendar on mobile devices and to receive a notification at the most appropriate time to use it.
+Taco Bell has uniquely implemented this concept through the Happier Hour campaign, which offered a discount coupon for consumption during the afternoon.
+The promotion included a “Remind me at 2PM” option, allowing users to save the discount in their calendar on mobile devices and receive a notification at the most convenient time to use it.

 #5 Reward customers for their loyalty

-Customers are not all the same and those who are most receptive should be rewarded.
+Customers are not all the same, and those who are most receptive should be rewarded.
 Those who have used a coupon are probably more likely to use another one in the future.
-By keeping track of these consumers, you can create and send specific offers to them, and more frequently than other customers and provide them increasing benefits: this makes them feel important and helps you increase your customer base that is strongly loyal to the brand.
+By keeping track of these consumers, you can create and send targeted offers to them more frequently than to other customers, and provide them with increasing benefits.
+This makes them feel valued and helps you build a customer base that is strongly loyal to the brand.

 #6 Free is the magic word

-A percentage discount is a good incentive, but offering freebies is much more.
-It doesn’t matter if it is of small value, psychologically speaking, a freebie always attracts people: unlike a discount, which involves doing some calculation to be able to define the real advantage, its appeal is direct and immediately noticeable.
+A percentage discount is a good incentive, but offering freebies is even more effective.
+It doesn’t matter if it is of small value; psychologically speaking, a freebie always attracts people.
+Unlike a discount, which requires calculation to determine the absolute advantage, its appeal is direct and immediately noticeable.
 How to use the power of the word “free” creatively?
-You can do this, for example, through a coupon given at every purchase offering a different type of item for free.
-This can help widen the knowledge of your products as well.
+You can do this, for example, by offering a coupon with every purchase, which allows customers to receive a different type of item for free.
+This can also help expand your product knowledge.
 You could also reward consumers who book a service in advance.
 McDonald’s has done this through a downloadable special coupon that offers a free McMuffin to those who order their breakfast the day before.

 food coupon